-Dispute between sibling property owners regarding two income properties, managed by one sibling, and left to both siblings in the will of their mother.
+Dispute between sibling property owners regarding two income properties, managed by one sibling, and left to both siblings in the estate of their mother.
 Dispute involved whether to sell each of the properties, and if so, at what value and pursuant to what valuation process.

 Dispute between numerous family members regarding undistributed proceeds from the sale of real property transferred equally to them upon the death of parent property owners.
 One family member argued that he should be reimbursed for the money he spent on lawyer fees and improvements to the property made for the purposes of sale prior to the equal distribution of sale proceeds.

-Landlord tenant dispute in which the tenants alleged that the landlord erroneously refused to pay for emergency plumbing repairs.
+Dispute in which the tenants alleged that the landlord erroneously refused to pay for emergency plumbing repairs.

 Dispute in which plaintiff sued to remove ex-husband defendant’s name from the title to real property that was transferred to her and her then husband through her mother’s will.
 Defendant had a loan on the property in his name.

 Dispute alleging treble damages and $50,000 in attorneys fees in a case involving alleged bad faith refusal to return a large security deposit.

 Numerous habitability disputes involving claims by tenants relating to various defective conditions, including vermin, insect infestation, noisiness and improperly working electricity and plumbing.

 Numerous disputes involving the lease of residential property in which tenants fail to pay rent due to loss of job, imprisonment, domestic partnership separations and/or relocation.
 Issues typically involved whether the landlord properly mitigated damages, whether the withholding of a security deposit return was proper, and the arrangement of payment plans when money is admittedly owed on a lease.